Forms of cricket: Table cricket

 Table Cricket is an indoor version of the game designed primarily for physically challenged cricketers.

+Walking cricket

+Walking cricket is a form of cricket for senior players where players are required to not run during the game.
+Batters who get out are allowed to keep batting, but the bowling team gains five runs per dismissal.

 Informal forms of cricket

 Backyard cricket

 Backyard cricket, Beach cricket, Street cricket and Garden cricket are all different names used to describe a wide range of related informal games.
 The rules are often ad hoc, and the laws of cricket, such as those involving leg before wicket, penalty runs, and others, are ignored or modified to suit both the setting and participants' preferences.
 In India and Pakistan, there is Gali cricket ('gali' in Hindi means 'street'.
 It is pronounced as 'gully' but should not be confused with the fielding position).
 Often, there are no teams, and each player plays for himself, and fields when he is not batting.
 Often, there is one wicket, and one bowling position, and no overs.
 If the batsman runs a single run, he is allowed to walk back to the wicket before the next ball is bowled.